Benefits for Students in Scotland Handbook

-A dwelling is exempt if everyone who occupies it is: a student or her/his overseas partner if s/he entered the UK on a visa that prohibits her/him from working or claiming benefits.
-If the partner has the right to work but not to claim benefits, arguably s/he should come under this exemption; or under age 18; or under age 20 and left further education at school or college after 30 April – this only applies between 1 May and 31 October of the year s/he left school or college; or 'severely mentally impaired'.
+A dwelling is exempt if all the people who occupy it are in any of the following categories: a student, or her/his overseas partner if s/he entered the UK on a visa that prohibits her/him from working or claiming benefits.
+If the partner has the right to work but not to claim benefits, arguably s/he should come under this exemption; or a care leaver aged 18–25; or someone under age 18; or someone under age 20 who left further education at school or college after 30 April – this only applies between 1 May and 31 October of the year s/he left school or college; or someone who is 'severely mentally impaired'.

 An unoccupied dwelling is exempt for up to four months if it is the main residence of a student (and not of anyone else who is not a student) and it was last occupied by one or more students.
 This allows an exemption to continue – eg, through the summer vacation.
 If you are liable for council tax (and anyone who is jointly liable with you is also a student) and the dwelling is no one's main residence, the dwelling is exempt without a time limit.

 If the dwelling is exempt, there is no council tax or council water charge to pay.